 Product Management is a relatively new discipline.
 In many companies, this role is often played by founders or CEOs since they are usually the ones with the holistic vision of the product.
 But as companies grow, this role is commonly taken over by the Product Management team.
 My recommendation is for every Product Manager to take a CEO perspective of their product.

-There are a lot of articles going back and forth about the Product Manager acting like the “CEO of the product”.
+There are a lot of articles going back and forth about the Product Manager acting as the “CEO of the product”.
 I don’t mean that at all.
 Calling yourself the “CEO of the Product” can backfire.
 Product Managers have a much more narrow focus and usually aren’t able to make all the calls.
 It’s not about “ownership”.
 It’s about perspective.
 Roger Cauvin, from Smart Product Decisions, summarizes it well in this post.

 What I mean is that you should step back from the technical role and look at your product from a holistic business perspective.
 For example, instead of just focusing on features and customer value, ask yourself these types of questions: